 Will this extend to a sector in which art and other intangibles are dominant factors in the value equation?
 Indeed, just-in-time design and manufacturing have huge implications for luxury fashion brands.
 We expect digital and Industry 4.0 to affect luxury operating models in ways that make operations more agile and responsive, without diluting the DNA of luxury products: craftsmanship, unique design, and personalization.

+The luxury ecosystem.
 Players in the luxury market have a lot to accomplish on the journey to digital, and not much time to do it.
 To get where they need to go, luxury brands and retailers can complement in-house competencies through strategic partnerships—for example, by enlisting help to create novel and exciting customer experiences.
 To develop the new competencies that digital requires, companies should become adept at choosing whether to make, to buy, or to partner with others.
-The luxury ecosystem.
-Future disruption

 What else can we expect?
 A few trends we’re keeping an eye on: